-Galvanized by the institutional partnerships, faculty collaboration, and graduate student cohorts developed over the past four years, and with a shared conviction that we have much yet to do, we recently requested and were granted four more years of support from the Mellon Foundation.
-In Fall 2018, we launched the Divided City 2022.
+Galvanized by the institutional partnerships, faculty collaboration, and graduate student cohorts developed over the past four years, and with a shared conviction that we have much yet to do, we were granted four more years of support from the Mellon Foundation.
+In fall 2018, we launched the Divided City 2022.

-Our goal during these next four years is long-term institutional sustainability through:
+Our goal during these next four years has been long-term institutional sustainability through:

 - The provision of new opportunities in design pedagogy for humanities students, simultaneously aimed at enhancing a more diverse humanities-enriched pipeline into architecture and urban design

 - The construction of strong, sustainable curricular bridges connecting the humanities, architecture, and urban design at the undergraduate and graduate levels